-As we move into the winter months, there are many pharmacies across BOROUGH that can help you to get the help you need.
+As we move into the winter months, there are many pharmacies across Wandsworth that can help you to get the help you need.
 Many pharmacies are open late and offer private consultations, no appointment necessary.

 What can pharmacy's help with?

 - Minor health concerns such as: sore throats, coughs, tummy troubles, sleeping problems, mouth ulcers and constipation and diarrhoea.

 - Healthy living services and support to help you to quit smoking

 - Access to the repeat prescription service (with agreement from your GP) or even an emergency supply of medicine (subject to the decision of the pharmacist).

 - A 'New Medicine Service' is available at pharmacies to give you extra help and advice if you're just starting on a new medicine for the following conditions:

 - chronic obstructive pulmonary disease (COPD)